aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 ![appmesh-color-app-demo-3](img/appmesh-color-app-demo-3.png)
 <p align="center"><b><i>Figure 3.</i></b> Amazon ECS perspective of the Color App.</p>

 The key thing to note about this is that actual routing configuration is completely transparent to the application code.
-The code deployed to the `gateway` containers will send requests to the DNS name `colorteller.demo.local`, which we configure as a virtual service in App Mesh.
+The code deployed to the `frontend` containers will send requests to the DNS name `colorteller.demo.local`, which we configure as a virtual service in App Mesh.
 App Mesh will push updates to all of the `envoy` sidecar containers to ensure traffic is sent directly to colorteller tasks running on EC2 instances according to the routing rules we specify through App Mesh configuration.
 There are no physical routers at runtime since App Mesh route rules are transformed to Envoy configuration and pushed directly to the `envoy` sidecars within the dependent tasks.

 ## Overview